 Jason wanted to know if we could use the code with a button to create a task from a selected message.

 To do this, we needed to modify the original code just a little.
 To use it, create a command on the ribbon or toolbar and assign the macro to it.
 When you are reading a message in the reading pane, you can click the button to create a task.

-Sub ConvertSelectedMailtoTask() Dim objTask As Outlook.TaskItem Dim objMail As Outlook.MailItem Set objTask = Application.CreateItem(olTaskItem) For Each objMail In Application.ActiveExplorer.Selection With objTask .Subject = objMail.Subject .StartDate = objMail.ReceivedTime .Body = objMail.Body .Save End With Next Set objTask = Nothing Set objMail = Nothing End Sub
+Sub ConvertSelectedMailtoTask() Dim objTask As Outlook.TaskItem Dim objMail As Outlook.MailItem Set objTask = Application.CreateItem(olTaskItem) Set objMail = Application.ActiveExplorer.Selection.Item(1) With objTask .Subject = objMail.Subject .StartDate = objMail.ReceivedTime .Body = objMail.Body 'Add the message as an attachment .Attachments.Add objMail .Save End With Set objTask = Nothing Set objMail = Nothing End Sub

 SimplyFile helps you file incoming and outgoing messages to the right Outlook folder with one click of a mouse.
 SimplyFile's state of the art algorithm learns as you file messages and suggests destination folders for filing.
 All you have to do to send a message to the right folder is click a button.
 SimplyFile also includes buttons for turning messages into Tasks and Appointments.
 Compatible with Outlook 2000, 2002, 2003 and 2007.
 Version 220.127.116.11.

 How to use macros